 Learn About Integrated Marketing Communications

-In developing an integrated marketing communications plan, it is important to thoroughly analyze and determine the target audience.
-In this case, the target audience is the prospective customer.
-While taking this into consideration it is also important to determine the characteristics of the customer, which include (but are not limited to) age, education level, gender, income, and geographic location.
+When developing an integrated marketing communications plan, it is important to thoroughly analyze and determine the target audience, which often is made up of current or prospective customers.
+It also is important to determine the characteristics of customers, which might include age, education level, gender, income, and geographic location, among others.
 Once the audience is identified, the developer of an integrated marketing strategy goes about addressing the needs of the customer by identifying the needs of the targeted demographics.

-Successful integrated marketing communications lead to development and maintenance of a good company-customer relationship.
-The strategies used promote the company’s brands to potential clients convincing those people that it is in their best interest to try the new brand or service.
-The overall effect is that the company enjoys an increased profit margin which is the sole reason for engaging in any entrepreneurial activity.
+Successful approaches lead to the development and maintenance of good company-customer relationships.
+They promote a company’s brands to potential clients, convincing those people that it is in their best interest to try the new product or service.
+The overall effect is that the company enjoys an increased profit margin, which is the primary reason for engaging in most entrepreneurial activities.

-- Internal: Internal marketing integration involves the action of top-level management ensuring that employees are happy, and excited about, the new products being developed.
-This ensures that the workers leak the details prematurely, hence gaining the excitement of prospective customers even before the product hits the market.
+- Internal: Internal marketing integration involves the action of top-level management ensuring that employees are happy—and excited about—new products being developed.
+This ensures that the workers leak the details prematurely, hence gaining the excitement of prospective customers even before products hit the market.

-- Vertical: This strategy demands that the product being developed fits in with the corporate policy as well as the structure of the company.
-This means that the product has to be within the breadth of the company’s mission and goals.
+- Vertical: This strategy demands that a product being developed fits in with corporate policy as well as the structure of the company.
+This means that the product has to be within the breadth of a company’s mission and goals.

 Why Integrated Marketing Is Important

-While integrated marketing is not new, it is still important in today's world.
-There are more marketing channels now than ever before, and, because of this, market channels can be led and directed by different people.
+While integrated marketing is not new, it still is important in today's world.
+There are more marketing channels now than ever before, and different channels can be led and directed by different people.

-In a nutshell, integrated marketing strategies help to pull all of the brand's message points together into one cohesive whole to ensure that the message is not disjointed and confusing.
-Especially today, when we are bombarded right and left with news and information of every ilk, integrated marketing relays one clear message, regardless of the channel.
+Integrated marketing strategies help pull all of a brand's message points together into one cohesive whole to ensure that the message is not disjointed and confusing.
+Especially today, when customers are bombarded right and left with news and information of every ilk, integrated marketing relays one clear message, regardless of the channel.